BJP saved Manipur for future generations, does not support separatism: LS candidate Basanta Singh | Politics

 ''People are convinced that if Manipur is going to be on the path of peace, the BJP is the only pathway that can provide that.
 The Congress has failed miserably.
 When they governed Manipur for over 15 years, there were many deaths that were unnatural, more than 1,800 of which are being inquired into right now,'' Singh, a former Indian Police Service (IPS) officer, told PTI in an interview.
 Asked if the conflict that has been going on for more than 11 months will have any impact on the party's performance in the Lok Sabha elections, Singh said, ''The Congres is not in the picture, it's the BJP which will win hands down in Manipur and contribute towards Prime Minister Narendra Modi being sworn in for the third time.'' ''Yes, people are concerned that the conflict has been going on for a long time.
 We have made people understand why the conflict has been going on … we have also gone to the people and shown them … we have explained what we have contributed towards keeping Manipur one, united.
 At the same time, to save the indigenous people of Manipur, the central and the state governments have contributed to the agenda …,'' he said.

-Singh, who belongs to the Meiti community, is the son of Thounaojam Chaoba Singh, who served as the Union Minister of State for sports, youth affairs, culture and food processing in the National Democratic Alliance (NDA) government led by Atal Behari Vajpayee.
+Responding to criticism from opposition parties and other quarters about the handling of the Manipur crisis, Singh said, ''As the prime minister has already said, it was the government's timely intervention that has improved the situation in the state and the public knows that as well.
+My priority is to ensure the return of peace as well as the displaced people.''
+Singh, who belongs to the Meitei community, is the son of Thounaojam Chaoba Singh, who served as the Union Minister of State for sports, youth affairs, culture and food processing in the National Democratic Alliance (NDA) government led by Atal Behari Vajpayee.

 The 59-year-old Singh is the MLA from the Nambol constituency in Bishnupur district.
 He is pitted against Jawaharlal Nehru University professor Angomcha Bimol Akoijam of the Congress from the Inner Manipur seat, which encompasses the valley districts.